lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Standardized API path convention to use `/v1` prefix for all endpoints
 - Standardized on snake_case for all database property names
 - Using `xdist_group` markers and careful fixture design to manage E2E test isolation for shared resources (Qdrant, Neo4j)
-- Implementing reusable test fixtures to ensure proper database connections in E2E tests
+- Implementing reusable test fixtures (`use_test_databases`) to ensure proper database connections in E2E tests, overriding dependencies for all relevant routers.
 - Created new design for advanced retrieval strategies combining Qdrant and Neo4j for better results
 - Defined future expansions for retrieval endpoints to be implemented in Phase 11
-- Implemented preference retrieval with multiple fallback strategies to ensure useful results even with sparse knowledge graphs (important before Phase 9's knowledge extraction implementation)
+- Implemented preference retrieval with multiple fallback strategies and score thresholding to ensure useful and relevant results even with sparse knowledge graphs.

 ## Tech Stack
 - Backend: FastAPI (Python)